GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 Group channels with 1<>1 behaviour the same way as group channels with many users It is not possible to remove users from distinct channels anymore.
 ### ⬆️ Improved
+it is now possible to configure the max lines of a link description.
+Just use `app:streamUiLinkDescriptionMaxLines` when defining MessageListView
 ### ✅ Added
 Configure enable/disable of replies using XML in `MessageListView` Option `app:streamUiReactionsEnabled` in `MessageListView` to enable or disable reactions